PadPalon/padpalon.github.io/about.md

 entirely digital.
 Most of it has only ever been heard by me, but I have released some of it over on my [SoundCloud](https://soundcloud.com/padpalon).
 There's my shitty beginnings, some fun ideas and a few clips I quite like.
-For my proper releases, check out my [Bandcamp](https://lucaneukom.bandcamp.com/).
+For my proper releases, check out my [Bandcamp](https://lucaneukom.bandcamp.com/) or [Faircamp](https://simonrepp.com/faircamp/).
-I've also been active in a few bands, best go check those out over on [this page]({{site.url}}/music).
+I've also been active in a few bands and other projects, best go check those out over on [this page]({{site.url}}/music).

 ## Gaming